Ignacio-Perez/TARS/README.md

   - desiredVelocity
   - List of points of interest

-For an example scenario file, see *scenarios/ccia_h.scenario.yaml*
+For an example, see *scenarios/ccia_h.scenario.yaml*